 What makes an unbeatable rig without adding a few personal touches?
 Mods don’t have to break the bank as we have demonstrated previously, but some are essential for improving safety and the overall experience.
 For example, the Tow-Pro Elite, which Carmine says has given him the confidence to tow his caravan behind.

-“When I started doing research on Electric brake controllers, I decided that I wanted a Tow Pro Elite - as the control dial was small, it’s easy to use, and has an automatic setting.”
+“When I started doing research on Electric brake controllers, I decided that I wanted a Tow Pro Elite - as the control dial was small, it’s easy to use, and has a proportional setting.”

 “The REDARC sales rep (at the ARB Kilsyth open day) demonstrated and explained how it worked.
 It’s made in Australia and I wanted to have the peace of mind of buying from a company which makes top-quality products”, he said.

 Apart from the Tow-Pro Elite, the ARB protection kit and accessories have been awesome to have on his ute he says.